-He has appeared in over 100 projects as an actor including: Romeo and Juliet, All’s Well That Ends Well, A Doll’s House, The Weir, Six Characters In Search of an Author, Quoth the Raven, The Three Sisters, Suburbia, Amadeus, Hamlet, Mass Appeal, Our Country’s Good, The Scarlet Whale, The Adventures of Caveman Robot, Uncle Vanya and the Return of Ragged Dick.
-Chris co-stars in The Apostles of Park Slope, winner of Best Comedy Feature at the Manhattan Film Festival.
-He has acted in numerous staged readings for Ensemble Studio Theatre, Primary Stages, New Jersey Repertory Company and other groups.
+He has appeared in over 200 projects as an actor including: Romeo and Juliet, All’s Well That Ends Well, A Doll’s House, Hurlyburly, The Weir, Six Characters In Search of an Author, Turing Test, Quoth the Raven, The Three Sisters, Suburbia, Amadeus, Hamlet, Our Country’s Good, The Scarlet Whale, The Adventures of Caveman Robot, Uncle Vanya and The Return of Ragged Dick.
+Chris co-adapted and played the title role in a modern version of Moliere’s The Hypochondriac.
+Chris stars in The Apostles of Park Slope, winner of Best Comedy Feature at the Manhattan Film Festival.
+He has acted in staged readings for American Bard, Ensemble Studio Theatre, Primary Stages, Guild Hall, New Jersey Repertory Company, Peculiar Works Project and many other groups.

 Chris trained at the UNC School of the Arts, UNC Greensboro, and the University of Virginia.
 He recently completed Level 5 Improv at the PIT.
 Chris is the Director of a Bright Future of the League of Independent Theater and a recipient of the Leading Lights of Independent Theater Award for his ongoing advocacy and support.